 Car Costs in The Early 1900s

 Back in the early 1900s, the cost of buying a car would be around $825.
-It’s hard to believe that the Ford Model T was worth $950 only.
-The prices seem to be unimaginable, but they would be thousands of dollars in today’s time.
+It’s hard to believe that the Ford Model T was a mere $950 only.
+The prices seem to be unimaginable, but they would be around $32,043 dollars in today’s time.

 In 1935, The First Coin-Operated Parking Meter Was Installed in Oklahoma City

-The “Park-O-Meter” is the world’s first parking meter.
+The “Park-O-Meter” was the world’s first parking meter.
 It was installed between the First Street and Robinson Avenue in Oklahoma City, Oklahoma, on July 16, 1935.

 The first electric traffic lights in the United Kingdom were installed in Wolverhampton in 1927.
 Actually, the country had its first traffic lights, but a policeman had to operate them.

-The Iconic Rolls-Royce Hood Ornament is Called ‘The Spirit of Ecstasy’.
-In 2008, A Special Edition Diamond-Encrusted Version Was Designed, With an Asking Price Of $200,000
+The Iconic Hood Ornament is Called ‘The Spirit of Ecstasy’

-also, Hong Kong (Chinese administrative region) has more Rolls-Royce cars per capita than anywhere else in the world.
+Did you know that Hong Kong (the Chinese administrative region) has more Rolls-Royce cars per capita than anywhere else in the world?

 Related article: History of the Rolls-Royce Car Emblem